raphael-arce/eslint-plugin-no-else/README.md

 # Eslint `no-else` Rule

-This is a custom rule to forbid the use of `else` statements in JavaScript/TypeScript code.
+This is a custom rule to forbid the use of `else` blocks in JavaScript/TypeScript.